 We are now taking steps to evolve and expand our portfolio of impact investments.
 We have created a dedicated Impact Investments team and are actively researching new opportunities to enrich the lives of communities, support a sustainable economy and seek competitive returns.

-As of June 30, 2020, Wespath and its subsidiaries, including Wespath Institutional Investments, managed over $1.5 billion in impact investments, representing nearly 7% of total assets across all the Wespath funds.
+As of December 31, 2020, Wespath and its subsidiaries, including Wespath Institutional Investments, managed nearly $3 billion in impact investments, representing over 10% of total assets across all the Wespath funds.
 Below is a breakdown of these investments across our core impact themes:

 These impact themes are best viewed through the lens of the Sustainable Economy Framework.